Tergel Molom-Ochir

 Biography

 I am a Ph.D. candidate in Electrical and Computer Engineering at Duke University, advised by Dr. Yiran Chen and Dr. Hai "Helen" Li in the Center for Computational Evolutionary Intelligence (CEI).
-I also work as a Research Associate at Hewlett Packard Labs on the Emerging Accelerators team.
+I also serve as a Research Associate on the Emerging Accelerators team at Hewlett Packard Labs.

 News